variousauthors/edvisor-widget-sandbox/NEXTSTEPS.md

  - our queries do not return an id field so Apollo may have trouble caching them
    - see: http://dev.apollodata.com/react/cache-updates.html#normalization
    - Pavol was getting caching I think tho, so who knows!?

+#### UI State ####

+A tab group component might only need "tabIndex" from its parent.
+However, I have gone to a bunch of trouble to store the tabIndex in the ui state so that the tabs tabIndex can be changed from anywhere in the app.
+All so that I don't have to type "class" anywhere. heh. heh. hehhhhhh.

+In order to add a new tab group:

+1. add it to the ui state shape
+2. dispatch a switchTabs action with the name of the tabGroup and the tabIndex

+That's not so bad really...
+Hmm...